scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 The default size of icons is 24px.
 Alternative sizes, in 4px increments, can be explicitly set with additional CSS classes.

-{% include example-frame.html name="icon-sizes" %}
+{% include example-frame.html title="Icon sizes example" name="icon-sizes" %}

 ## Colour